 Below are some tips and brief information about medicines which may help you to quit smoking.
-Read more detailed information about e-cigarettes, nicotine replacement therapy (NRT), varenicline (Champix®) and bupropion (Zyban®).
+For more detailed information, see the separate leaflets called E-cigarettes, Nicotine Replacement Therapy (NRT), Varenicline (Champix) and Bupropion (Zyban).

 Write a list of the reasons why you want to stop, and keep them with you.
 Refer to them when tempted to light up.